-As at 31st December, 2010, the portfolio of investment properties of Regal REIT comprised of Regal Airport Hotel, Regal Hongkong Hotel, Regal Kowloon Hotel, Regal Oriental Hotel and Regal Riverside Hotel (collectively, the "Initial Hotels") and Regal iClub Hotel.
+As at 31st December, 2011, the portfolio of investment properties of Regal REIT comprised of Regal Airport Hotel, Regal Hongkong Hotel, Regal Kowloon Hotel, Regal Oriental Hotel and Regal Riverside Hotel (collectively, the "Initial Hotels") and Regal iClub Hotel.

-The REIT Manager, the RHIHL Lessee, the PHL Lessee, the Hotel Manager and the Trustee
+The REIT Manager, the RHIHL Lessee, the Hotel Manager and the Trustee

-The REIT Manager is licensed by the Securities and Futures Commission in Hong Kong (the "SFC") to undertake the regulated activities related to asset management.
+The REIT Manager is licensed by the Securities and Futures Commission in Hong Kong (the "SFC") to undertake the regulated activity of asset management.
 The REIT Manager does not manage the Initial Hotels or Regal iClub Hotel directly.